Hyperledger-TWGC/tape/README.md

 Our main focus is to make sure that *tape will not be the bottleneck of performance test*

-## How to use it

-### Prerequisites

-Go1.11 or higher.
-Go1.13 is recommended.
+## Usage

 ### Install

-You need to build from source for now (Docker image on the way).
+You could get `tape` in three ways:
+1. Download binary: get release tar from [release page](https://github.com/guoger/tape/releases), and extract `tape` binary from it

-Clone this repo and run `go build ./cmd/tape` at root dir.
-This is a go module project so you don't need to clone it into `GOPATH`.
-It will download required dependencies automatically, which may take a while depending on network connection.
-Once it finishes building, you should have a executable named `tape`.
+2. Build from source: clone this repo and run `go build ./cmd/tape` at root dir.
+Go1.11 or higher is required.
+3. Pull docker image: `docker pull guoger/tape`

 ### Configure